joelgreyhat1/brute-force-blocker/README.md

 # Brute-Force Blocker

 A lightweight intrusion prevention tool that watches a log file for repeated failed login attempts and automatically blocks attacking IPs using real Windows Firewall rules — a minimal, purpose-built version of what fail2ban does on Linux servers.
+Written by Joel Odum.

 ## The Idea